Keith R. Wheeler

-Keith R. Wheeler is a Republican politician and former member of the Illinois House of Representatives.
+Keith R. Wheeler is an American Republican politician and former member of the Illinois House of Representatives.
 He represented the 50th District from 2015 to 2023.
 The 50th district included municipalities in southern Kane and Kendall counties.

 Illinois House of Representatives

 Wheeler was elected to the Illinois House in 2014, defeating three other Republicans in a primary and a Democrat in the general election.
 He was reelected in 2016, 2018, and 2020.
 Wheeler served as an Assistant Republican Leader.

 After new legislative maps were drawn to fit the results of the 2020 census, Wheeler opted to seek a fifth term in the House in the new 83rd District.
 He lost to Democratic nominee Matt Hanson.

 Committee assignments

 In the 102nd General Assembly, Wheeler was the Co-Chair of the House Administrative Rules Committee.
 He also sat on the House Committees on Cybersecurity, Data Analytics, and IT; Executive; Labor and Commerce; Prescription Drug Affordability and Accessibility; and Public Utilities.